 Created by Frederick Bennett, PhD, this site has been designated a Top Site by Education Index.
 It contains the full text of Bennett’s entire book advocating the effective use of technology to improve the welfare of students, teachers, and society alike.

-Critical Thinking Community
+The Foundation for Critical Thinking

 This site, divided into separate sections for college/university education and for primary/secondary education, promotes inter-disciplinary educational reform and critical thinking.
 The site contains articles, resources, and a discussion group.